ylvarw/reactnativetest/README.md

 the project is setup accordingly to the react native startup instructions `https://reactnative.dev/docs/environment-setup`

-## run the app on AVD
+## run the app on AVD in android studio

 open the `reacttestproj/android` in android studio start a android virtual device run the application from android studio

+## run the app on AVD from Cli

-or start the application from the cli by: start a android virtual device or android device.
+start a android virtual device or android device.

 open a terminal in the project folder and start Metro by running